In order to minimize the risk of spreading a potentially infectious illness, all clients

 be rescheduled within the next 5 business days and during times of high demand for

 CAPS’ services, you may have to wait longer for the next appointment.

 Who is eligible for services?

-Currently, enrolled students who have paid the Health Fee are eligible for services
+Enrolled students who have paid the Health Fee are eligible for services at CAPS.
+Faculty

 What will I be charged for services?